samrum/vite-plugin-web-extension/MIGRATION.md

 ## Version 3.x.x to 4.0.0

 - Dev mode HTML transforms are no longer applied by default.
 Enable via the new devHtmlTransform option if still needed.
+- The webAccessibleScripts option has been removed and replaced by the additionalInputs option.
+For similar functionality, move scripts to additionalInputs.scripts and html files to additionalInputs.html.
+Check the README for detailed usage instructions.

 ## Version 2.x.x to 3.0.0